 Prague is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Prague is quite a bit lower than the national average among all cities of 21.84%: just 12.86% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Prague with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.86% of people over 25 have a bachelor's degree or advanced degree.

 Prague is a somewhat ethnically-diverse city.
 The people who call Prague home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prague residents report their race to be White, followed by Native American.
 Important ancestries of people in Prague include German, Irish, English, Czech, and Italian.